FarronF/limerick-council-meetings/meetings/2024/02/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 10th January 2024.md

 in the District.
 Other Members concurred with Councillor Scanlan and a discussion took place

-on a number of matters including statistics on the number of street lights not operational in--- 7
+on a number of matters including statistics on the number of street lights not operational in
+---
+7

 the District, dissatisfaction with the Service Level Agreement, how the service can be